 Transfer or Donate Your Registration

-Without a protection plan, there is a $50 transfer fee if you decide to transfer to another 2018 summer session within two weeks of your session.
+Without a protection plan, there is a $50 transfer fee if you decide to transfer to another summer session within two weeks of your start date.
 If you cannot attend your PGC course for any reason, including last-minute injuries (such as concussions, ACL tears, fractures, etc.), unexpected illness (including contagious infections or any other medical diagnosis) or family emergencies, you may transfer your registration to a friend or donate it to an underprivileged player.

 Note: In the unlikely event that PGC cancels your session, a 100% refund or credit will be provided.
 PGC does not provide compensation for any transportation-related expenses incurred.